With museum, Lebanon's central bank flags enduring stability

-Nearly quarter of a century later, it hopes its reputation will help it weather a conflict in neighboring Syria which is disrupting the Mediterranean nation’s politics and its economy.
+Nearly quarter of a century later, it hopes its reputation will help it weather a conflict in neighbouring Syria which is disrupting the Mediterranean nation’s politics and its economy.

 To underline its legacy, the bank has opened a museum in central Beirut.
 The idea, officials say, is to bolster a factor integral to any monetary system’s stability: public trust.